 I used seasoned Panko to cut down on time.
 I also seem to be out of dried thyme, so I used herb de provence.
 These were delicious.
 I need to work on my technique for stuffing the breasts - next time I chop the mushrooms up a bit first - so they look prettier.
 If I served this for guests, I'd probably come up with a light white wine sauce to finish the dish.
 The buttered noodles were a perfect side and I added some parmesean to jazz it up.
 Steamed green beans completed the plate.
 Good for a weekend, not a busy weeknight, but I'll make this again.

+Amazing!!!
+This is packed with flavor and super easy to cook!!
 In order to cut back on the calories, I served this with fresh steamed green beans instead of pasta, sprinkled with garlic salt.
 Instead of breading the outside with more calories, I stuffed the breadcrumbs inside of the chicken, and just put pepper and garlic salt on the outside of the chicken.

 I really loved this recipe.
 I did however choose to make a few changes.
 I used white 1/4-1/2 cup white onion, minced, and 1 cup chopped fresh spinach instead of the green onion.
 I also had some of those new "Sauté Express" cubes (I have the garlic and herb one and is so good!) and I sautéed the chicken in that about 5 mins. each side then popped it in the oven at 375' for 15-20mins till finished.
 I had bread but thought that this was a good alternative, and it was!!!!

 This was very good.
 My boyfried loved it.
 I omitted the cheese and used italian bread crumbs instead of the crumbled white bread.